-A copy of the Stock Option Plan may be inspected at the head office of the Corporation, Suite 2800, 1055 Dunsmuir Street, PO Box 49225, Vancouver, B.C., V7X 1L2 Canada during normal business hours and at the Meeting.
+The Stock Option Plan is appended to this Information Circular as Schedule "A".
 In addition, a copy of the Stock Option Plan will be mailed, free of charge, to any holder of Common Shares who requests a copy, in writing, from the Corporate Secretary of the Corporation.
 Any such requests should be mailed to the Corporation, at its head office, to the attention of the Corporate Secretary.

-Deferred Share Unit Plan (the "DSU Plan")
+The Deferred Share Unit Plan

-Set out below is a summary of the DSU Plan, as amended by the Board on May 10, 2023, and approved by the Shareholders on June 22, 2023, which is qualified in its entirety by the full text of the DSU Plan.
+Set out below is a summary of the DSU Plan, as amended by the Board on May 7, 2025, and to be put before the Shareholders at the Meeting for approval, which is qualified in its entirety by the full text of the DSU Plan.

-Under the DSU Plan, any Director who is not an employee of the Corporation, including any non-executive chair of the Board, is eligible to be granted DSUs (referred to in the following section as "Participants").
-If a Participant should become an officer (other than non-executive Chairman) or employee of the Corporation while remaining as a Director, his or her eligibility for the DSU Plan shall be suspended effective the date of the commencement of his or her employment and shall resume upon termination of such employment, provided he or she continues as a Director of the Corporation.
-During the period of such ineligibility, such individual shall not be entitled to receive or be credited with any Deferred Share Units under the DSU Plan, other than dividend equivalent allocations.
+Under the DSU Plan, any director who is not an employee of the Corporation, including any non-executive chair of the Board, is eligible to be granted DSUs (referred to in this section as "Participants").
+If a Participant should become an officer (other than non-executive Chairman) or employee of the Corporation while remaining as a director, his or her eligibility for the DSU Plan shall be suspended effective the date of the commencement of his or her employment and shall resume upon termination of such employment, provided he or she continues as a director of the Corporation.
+During the period of such ineligibility, such individual shall not be entitled to receive or be credited with any DSUs under the DSU Plan, other than dividend equivalent allocations.

-Administration of Plan
+Administration of the DSU Plan

-The Board may, in its discretion, delegate such of its powers, rights and duties under the DSU Plan, in whole or in part, to a committee of the Board or any one or more Directors, officers or employees of the Corporation as it may determine from time to time, on terms and conditions as it may determine, except the Board shall not, and shall not be permitted to, delegate any such powers, rights or duties to the extent such delegation is not consistent with Applicable Law.
-Subject to the foregoing, the Board shall, in its sole and absolute discretion: (i) interpret and administer the Plan; (ii) establish, amend and rescind any rules and regulations relating to the Plan; and (iii) make any other determinations that the Board deems necessary or desirable for the administration of the Plan.
+The Board may, in its discretion, delegate its powers, rights and duties under the DSU Plan, in whole or in part, to a committee of the Board or any one or more directors, officers or employees of the Corporation as it may determine from time to time, on terms and conditions as it may determine, except the Board shall not, and shall not be permitted to, delegate any such powers, rights or duties to the extent such delegation is not consistent with applicable law.
+Subject to the foregoing, the Board shall, in its sole and absolute discretion: (i) interpret and administer the DSU Plan; (ii) establish, amend and rescind any rules and regulations relating to the DSU Plan; and (iii) make any other determinations that the Board deems necessary or desirable for the administration of the DSU Plan.